 Your First Initiative

-Published May 8, 2026 · Last updated May 12, 2026 · 6 min read
+Published June 3, 2026 · Last updated June 4, 2026 · 7 min read

 Prerequisites: You have completed What is Autobuild? and Install the GitHub App.
-GitHub is connected, a sandbox is configured, and you have at least one project containing a spec document — a document that describes what you want Autobuild to build.
+GitHub is connected, a sandbox is configured, and you have at least one Obvious project to work in.

 What Autobuild does when you start an initiative